graemeblair/ddorg/README.md

 ## Travis Secure Keys

-The secure keys in Travis are for invalidating the CloudFront cache.
+The secure keys at the top of the page in Travis are for invalidating the CloudFront cache.
+The secure key at the bottom of the page is for uploading built files to S3.